DRILL: How & When to Use the Drill:

 right next to the cuticle skin, so their acrylic nails will look

-Greenies: If the acrylic product is applied too close to the
+times.
+IF the acrylic product is applied too close to the

 References to review in Tammy's Nail FAQ's by

 1/32" of an inch -

 Cuticle Area Lifting - WHY?
 1/32" of an